 We acknowledge that our Local office is situated near Baawating, an historic meeting place for Indigenous people from across Turtle Island.
 This is the territory of the Anishinaabe people, in the Robinson Huron Treaty area, and we wish to recognize the neighbouring communities of Batchewana and Garden River First Nations.
 This is also an historic settlement of the Métis nation.

-We recognize the enduring presence of Indigenous People on this land and acknowledge the importance of our relationship with our Indigenous partners as we move forward together in conciliation.
+We recognize the enduring presence of Indigenous Peoples on this land and acknowledge the importance of our relationship with our Indigenous partners as we move forward together in conciliation.

 Miigwech, Marsi, Merci, Thank you.